morgan76/HearWYDNS/readme.md

 # Computational Music Creativity Final Project

 ## Introduction
 "Hear What You Do Not See" is a project carried out within the scope of the Computational Music Creativity class at Pompeu Fabra University in 2021.
-Its main objective is to use, in a real context, various tools that have been addressed throughout the course.
-The theoretical inspiration of this project lies at the intersection of cognitive related notions, and a reflection on the idea of eventalism.
+The theoretical inspiration of this project lies at the intersection of cognitive related notions, and a reflection on the idea of eventalism: synesthesia, information processing and randomness.
 The system extracts entropy measures from an image provided by the user.
 Based on these measures, a sound module is built.
 It is composed of several synthesizers (including granulars), of which the parameters and melodic behaviour are dynamically responding to the information extracted from the image.

 ## Content